mineiros-io/terraform-aws-s3-bucket/README.md

 This Module follows the principles of [Semantic Versioning (SemVer)].

-Using the given version number of `MAJOR.MINOR.PATCH`, we apply the following constructs:
+Given a version number `MAJOR.MINOR.PATCH`, we increment the:

-1. Use the `MAJOR` version for incompatible changes.
+1. `MAJOR` version when we make incompatible changes,
-2. Use the `MINOR` version when adding functionality in a backwards compatible manner.
+2. `MINOR` version when we add functionality in a backwards compatible manner, and
-3. Use the `PATCH` version when introducing backwards compatible bug fixes.
+3. `PATCH` version when we make backwards compatible bug fixes.

 ### Backwards compatibility in `0.0.z` and `0.y.z` version